The great city yawns and gasps in its death-throes. Stone cracks, and screams rise to heaven on wings of smoke with feathers of ash.

 “Soon again, Prince of Ravens.”

 I have spent enough time here.
-Aware of the pleasantly warm night and the texture of this toga in a way I was not moments before, I abandon my human form as the door between our worlds closes.
+Aware of the pleasantly warm night and the texture of this toga in a way I was not moments before, I abandon my human form as the door between worlds closes.

 The seven hills are crowded, to my mind, and so I choose a watching place some distance away.
 Bright and hungry fire devours this city, ruining it, and a startling number of humans choose to burn and die rather than continue without their goods and possessions.